JoshuaLampert/homeassistant-interpolation/README.md

 ## Configuration

-Add the following to your `configuration.yaml`:
+The following provides an example configuration:

 ```yaml
 sensor: